-p(mu, sig|y) propto p(y|mu)* p(mu) *p(sig)
+p(mu, sig|y) \propto p(y|mu)* p(mu) *p(sig)

+\]

 This cannot easily be reduced to a distribution we recognize.
 However, we can condition mu on sig (i.e., we treat sig as fixed) and remove all terms from the joint posterior distribution that do not involve mu to construct the full conditional distribution,

+\[

-p(mu|sig,y) propto p(y|mu)* p(mu)
+p(mu|sig,y) \propto p(y|mu)* p(mu)

+\]

 The full conditional of mu again takes the form of the Normal distribution shown in Eq.
 XX; similarly, p(sig|mu,y) takes the form of the Inverse Gamma distribution shown in Eq.
 XX – both distribution we can easily sample from.
 And this is precisely what we do when using Gibbs sampling – we break down high-dimensional problems into convenient one-dimensional problems by constructing the full conditional distributions for each model parameter separately; and we sample from these full conditionals, which, if we choose conjugate priors, are known parametric distributions.

 Let’s put the concept of Gibbs sampling into the MCMC framework of generating successive samples, using our simple Normal model with unknown mu and sig and conjugate priors as an example.
 These are the steps you need to build a Gibbs sampler:

-Step 0: Begin with some initial values for theta, theta(0).
+{\flushleft Step 0: Begin with some initial values for theta, theta(0). }

 In our example, we have to specify initial values for mu and sig, for example by drawing a random number from some uniform distribution, or by setting them close to what we think they might be.
 (Note: This step is required in any MCMC sampling – chains have to start from somewhere.
 We will get back to these technical details a little later.)

-Step 1: Draw theta1(1) from the conditional distribution p(theta1(1)|theta2(0),…, thetad(0))
+{\flushleft Step 1: Draw theta1(1) from the conditional distribution p(theta1(1)|theta2(0),…, thetad(0)) }

 Here, theta1 is mu, which we draw from the Normal distribution in Eq XX using sig(0) as value for sig.

-Step 2: Draw theta2(1) from the conditional distribution p(theta2(1)|theta1(1), theta3(0),…, thetad(0))
+{\flushleft Step 2: Draw theta2(1) from the conditional distribution p(theta2(1)|theta1(1), theta3(0),…, thetad(0)) }

 Here, theta2 is sig, which we draw from the Inverse Gamma distribution of Eq XX, using mu(1) as value for mu.